FowlerLab/starcall-workflow/readme.md

 experiment, and tries to provide a general solution for the analysis.

 The other part is a Snakemake pipeline that brings together all the functions of the python package into a concrete data pipeline.
+This is more specific to the analysis of VIS-seq experiments, but it is still meant to be applicable to other in situ sequencing datasets.
-This is specific for the analysis and experiments being done in the Fowler lab, specifically it assumes a Nikon microscope, 8-12 sequencing cycles and 1 phenotype cycle, 4 sequencing channels, etc. If you are adapting this code for a different setup, you can modify this pipeline or write your own using the python library.
+If you are adapting this code for a different setup, you can modify this pipeline or write your own using the python library.

 This readme will describe running the Snakemake pipeline, for an overview of the python library see the